 To train excellent research clinicians for academic and research settings, who have sustainable programs of research in areas that move the CFT and Family Science fields forward.

-As part of our accreditation process the program has created education objectives which consist of program outcomes, student learning outcomes and faculty outcomes.
+As part of our accreditation process the area study has created educational objectives which consist of program outcomes, student learning outcomes and faculty outcomes.

 Student Learning Outcomes: